NipaJ/CPURasterizer/README.md

 # CPU Rasterizer

+## Specs
+This currently runs only under x86 and windows.
+SSE2 is required.

 ## TODO
 - Actual threading with a proper tile-system (binning).
 - Should probably test 128x128 or 64x64 tiles.